-- v) Background Subtraction Count (BSC) measurements shall be conducted after calibration and monthly thereafter and monitored for trends to ensure that a laboratory maintains its capability to meet required project objectives. - vi) Successive long background measurements may be evaluated in lieu of shorter background check measurement. - vii) Low levels of contamination not detected in a shorter background counting time may bias the results of sample analyses.
-The duration of the background check measurement shall be of sufficient duration (i.e., at least as long as the sample count time) to quantify contamination that may impact routine sample measurements. - viii) The background check frequency may be extended to accommodate long sample count times. - ix) If the background check is conducted less frequently than daily, any associated sample results shall not be released for use until a (bracketing) background check is measured and has met all acceptance criteria.
+Background Subtraction Count (BSC) measurements shall be conducted after calibration and monthly thereafter, and monitored for trends to ensure that a laboratory maintains its capability to meet required project objectives.

+Successive long background measurements may be evaluated as background check measurements.

+Low levels of contamination not detected in a shorter background counting time may bias the results of sample analyses.
+The duration of the background check measurement shall be of sufficient duration (i.e., at least as long as the sample count time) to quantify contamination that may impact routine sample measurements.

+The background check frequency may be extended to accommodate long sample count times.

+If the background check is conducted less frequently than daily, any associated sample results shall not be released for use until a (bracketing) background check is measured and has met all acceptance criteria.
 An Instrument Contamination Check (ICC) for alpha spectroscopy can be a shorter measurement that can be performed on a weekly basis, in which case reporting sample results is not contingent on bracketing ICC checks.

-x) A background check shall also be collected before and after any counting chamber changes are made (i.e., cleaning, liner replacement, or instrument modification).
+A background check shall also be collected before and after any counting chamber changes are made (i.e., cleaning, liner replacement, or instrument modification).